medhabelwadi/ptcl-clinical-trials-viewer/README.md

 # PTCL Clinical Trials Viewer

+**You can access the deployed app here:** [https://ptcl-clinical-trials-viewer-1.onrender.com/](https://ptcl-clinical-trials-viewer-1.onrender.com/)

 A web application to search, filter, and view clinical trials for Peripheral T-cell Lymphoma (PTCL) and its subtypes, using data from ClinicalTrials.gov.

 ## Features